return42/sphkerneldoc/linux_src_doc/drivers/mfd/atmel-smc_c.rst

 -----------

-This function encodes the \ ``ncycles``\  value as described in the datasheet (section "SMC Pulse Register"), and then stores the result in the
+This function encodes the \ ``ncycles``\  value as described in the datasheet (section "SMC Cycle Register"), and then stores the result in the
 \ ``conf``\ ->setup field at \ ``shift``\  position.

 Returns -EINVAL if \ ``shift``\  is invalid, -ERANGE if \ ``ncycles``\  does not fit in